Credit history: What it is and why it matters

 What is credit history?

-Credit history is a record of how a person has handled money and debt, including credit card accounts and other loans.
+Credit history is a record of how you’ve handled money and debt, including credit card accounts and other loans.

-Many people’s credit history starts with an application for a loan or a credit card, according to the Federal Trade Commission.
-As people use a financial product and pay their monthly balances, the lender may report details about account activity to the credit bureaus.
+Your credit history typically starts with an application for a loan or a credit card, according to the Federal Trade Commission.
+If the application is approved, the lender may report details about account activity to the three major credit bureaus—Equifax®, Experian® and TransUnion®.
+This activity can include:

-For example, your credit card issuer may report the date you opened a credit card, your current balance and your payment history, including any payments that you may have missed.
-When credit bureaus—like Equifax®, Experian® and TransUnion®—receive that information, they add it to your credit reports.
+Take a credit card account, for example.
+Your credit card issuer may report the date you opened a credit card, your current balance and your payment history, including any payments that you may have missed.
+When the credit bureaus receive that information, they add it to your credit reports.

 In turn, those reports are used when a company like FICO® or VantageScore® calculates your credit score.
-Lenders might also use those reports and scores to evaluate a loan or credit applicant’s creditworthiness.
+Lenders might also use those reports and scores to evaluate applications for loans, credit cards and more.

 Why is credit history important?